nasa/cumulus/docs/deployment/postgres-database-deployment.md

 - `max_capacity` -- the max ACUs the cluster is allowed to use.
 Carefully consider cost/performance concerns when setting this value.
 - `min_capacity` -- the minimum ACUs the cluster will scale to
 - `provision_user_database` -- Optional flag to allow module to provision a user database in addition to creating the cluster.
 Described in the [next section](#provision-user-and-user-database).
+- `cluster_instance_count` -- Number of RDS instances in the custer.
+Defaults to 1.

 #### Provision User and User Database